-Six ways to keep The Big Lunch spirit alive
+Six ways to keep The Big Lunch and The Big Help Out spirit alive

-If you're buzzing after The Big Lunch and you're looking for the next step, there are lots of ways to keep the connections going.
+If you're buzzing after your event and you're looking for the next step, there are lots of ways to keep the connections going.

 1. Send a thank you note

-If you held a Big Lunch or took part in one locally, why not send a little follow up note to your neighbours?
+If you held an event or took part in one locally, why not send a little follow up note to your neighbours?
 It’s a nice way to start the conversation about your next get together and let people know you had a lovely time.
+You can find thank you notes in our free resources.

 2. Set up a way to keep in touch